Soundphy/soundphy/docs/source/developers.rst

 Generating documentation
 ========================

 Documentation is generated with Sphinx.
-In order to generate the documentation locally you need to install the required dependencies and run `make` from the `docs` directory:
+In order to generate the documentation locally you need to run `make` from the `docs` directory:

 .. code-block:: bash

-   pip install -r requirements_dev.txt make html
+   make html